 The 500 acre estate, set in an Area of Outstanding Natural Beauty in stunning Shropshire countryside, has been in the Madeley family since 1934.
 Each generation has taken great pride in developing the estate and the current owners are delighted to share their fabulous surroundings with guests.

 The Madeley family first moved to Eaton Manor in March 1934.
 Joseph Henry and Elizabeth Madeley were tenant farmers, having previously farmed at Westbury in North Shropshire and Corwen in North Wales, and rented Eaton Manor (with 180 acres of land) from the Sparrow Estate, which still exists today (the original estate house now being the Albrighton Hall Hotel, north of Shrewsbury).

 They were dairy farmers at the time and Joseph and Elizabeth’s son, Dennis Madeley (Nichola and Julian’s Grandfather), used to tell of how, on the day they moved, they milked the cows in the morning at their old farm in Westbury and then put them on the train to Harton Road station, walked them down the road to Eaton Manor and then milked them there that afternoon!

-Joseph and Elizabeth had nine children, all of whom were alive at their 60th wedding anniversary.
 Dennis, the youngest son (born 1914), took on the tenancy, with his wife Hilda, when his parents retired in the late 1940’s.
-When Dennis took over the farm he was given £1000 and had to go to his father’s farm sale and buy back the equipment he needed to run the farm.
+When Dennis took over the farm he was given £1000 and went to his father’s farm sale to buy back the equipment he needed to run the farm.